 I often eat Philly Cheesesteak Bowls with some fruit (grapes, strawberries, oranges) on the side, and it’s a pretty well balanced meal!
 You could serve with a Easy Mango Fruit Salad or a simple green salad.
 If you want to add some carbs, you can serve the meat on a bun or hoagie roll, or you can even put the meat mixture over rice.
 If you need a little something for dessert, some “healthier” dessert options are Creamy Raspberry Jello or a Granola Chocolate Chip Cookie that has 5 grams of protein in it!

-Ingredients in Philly Cheesesteak Bowls
+Ingredients for Philly Cheesesteak Bowls

-How to make Philly Cheesesteak Bowls
+Tips for making Philly Cheesesteak Bowls

 Philly Cheesesteak Bowls